LSF Tutoring provides free support and academic assistance to students and ensures their academic success.

 Since 1998 the Latino Student Fund’s Tutoring Program provides free support and academic assistance to Washington metropolitan area students to ensure their academic success.
 The Latino Student Fund (LSF) rapidly and successfully adapted the in-person Saturday one-on-one tutoring program to an exclusively online format as a result of social distancing requirements during the COVID-19 crisis.

-The Tutoring program reinforces math and English skills for PreK to 12th-grade students.
+The Tutoring program reinforces math and English skills for PreK through 12th-grade students.
 Two initiatives have been designed to provide additional support to students during their one-on-one tutoring sessions.
 The Native Language Literacy (NLL) Initiative builds students’ literacy skills in their first language, which is an important developmental step to being able to read well in any language.
 As a part of this initiative, the LSF has a Multicultural Library, with diverse characters and stories as well as more bilingual books.
 In addition to the NLL, the Early Literacy Initiative (ELI) for PreK to third-grade students uses the Orton-Gillingham approach to teach early reading and phonics skills through a multi-sensory structured and sequential instruction based on the relationship between letters and sounds.

-FALL 2020 DISTANCE LEARNING
+SPRING 2021 DISTANCE LEARNING

 For more information about online tutoring, complete a contact form or email Clara Lincoln at [email protected].